-GFD displays or some old 20/20 displays can freeze if the tags are sent too often, so it is recommended the alternating numbers period is not set to less than 3 seconds.
+It is recommended the alternating numbers period is not set to less than 3 seconds.

 Hercules linear channels 1 to 10 (such as Forestay load) can be mapped to Expedition system channels.

 Expedition uses a configuration file to determine the functions Expedition instructs the B&G H2000/790/690 performance processor to send.